 RAT Beach, Sandy beach near Redondo Beach and Torrance, United States

 Local surfers and families share the water here, and dolphins appear regularly along the shoreline.
-The beach serves as a gathering spot for people who want an active connection to the ocean.
+The beach draws people who want a direct connection to the ocean and is regarded by locals as a quieter alternative to the more crowded shores nearby.

 The community of curious travelers